 About the course

-As a trainee with Portswood Teaching School Alliance, you will be based in a Key Stage 1 or Key Stage 2 class in an alliance school 4 days a week, with weekly training alternating between the University of Southampton or in one of our alliance schools.
-Your school placements will enable you to apply and develop your understanding as you plan, teach and assess across the primary curriculum, with the guidance of experienced practitioners.
+Trainees undertake two main placements, one in Key Stage 1 and one in Key Stage 2, in different schools.
+Your diverse school placements will enable you to apply and develop your understanding as you plan, teach and assess across the primary curriculum, with the guidance of experienced practitioners.
 School-based training offers a structured progression in supportive classroom contexts.
-You will undertake two main placements, one in Key Stage 1 and one in Key Stage 2, in different schools, placing you in a strong position to apply for posts across the primary age range.

-You will regularly review your progress towards the Teaching Standards with your mentors and tutors, as well as completing Directed Activities and projects/assignments through the University, leading to both QTS and PGCE with the possibility of Masters level credits.
+You will regularly review your progress towards the Teaching Standards with your mentors and tutors, as well as completing Directed Activities and projects/assignments through the University.

-Interviews will be conducted by the PTSA lead for ITT, representatives from the University of Southampton and a panel of Headteachers from our partnership schools.
+Interviews will be conducted by the PTSA Operational Lead, representatives from the University of Southampton and a panel of Headteachers from our partnership schools.

 How school placements work